 Ray Hanania is an award winning syndicated political columnist, book author, standup comedian, and radio talkshow host.
-His podcasts on the Middle East and American politics are available through iTunes.
+His podcasts on the Middle East and American politics are available through iTunes and on Youtube.

 All of Ray Hanania’s content is linked from this website, The Daily Hookah.

 Ray Hanania covered Chicago City Hall as a beat reporter and columnist from 1977 thru 1992 for the Daily Southtown (’77-’85) and then the Chicago Sun-Times (’85-92).

 Hanania began a radio journalism career as an interview host at WLUP-FM Radio in 1979.
 He also hosted an interview show on WBBM-FM and later moved to weekends on WLS AM where he hosted a 5-hour live program every Saturday and Sunday focused on Chicago Politics for more than 10 years (82-93), and was a regular panelist on the Chicago’s top TV interview programs including City Desk on WMAQ TV Ch 5, Week in Review on WTTW TV CH 11, People to People on WGN TV Ch 9, and Newsmakers on WBBM TV Ch 2.

 Hanania is the recipient of four Lisagor Awards, the National SPJ Sigma Delta Chi Award for Column writing, and the New American Media Award for Column writing.
 Hanania writes on Middle East and Mainstream American topics.

 He is the U.S. Correspondent for the Arab News Newspaper, the leading English language newspaper in the Middle East, and a syndicated columnist writing on mainstream issues for the Southwest News Newspaper group (including The Des Plaines Valley News, The Southwest News-Herald, The Regional News Newspapers, The Reporter Newspaper and four others) in Chicagoland and the Midwest.